sosteniente/HIP/0031-informing-users-about-legal-antenna-usage.md

 antennas as an optional accessory for their hotspots.
 Many buyers are not aware that using the combination of the sold hotspot with the sold antenna is illegal in most regulatory domains.
 They expect anything sold together to be legal, while this in most cases not the case.
-Staying legal is of cricical importance for the Helium network.
+Staying legal is of critical importance for the Helium network.
 While manufacturers cannot prevent the usage of illegal antennas, they at least should inform the users.
-Failure to do should (temporarly) ban them from being a HIP-19 approved manufacturer by (temporarly) revoking access to the DeWi-onboarding server.
+Failure to do should (temporarily) ban them from being a HIP-19 approved manufacturer by (temporarily) revoking access to the DeWi-onboarding server.

 # Motivation
 [motivation]: #motivation